Courses for Master's students (graduate level)

 The PSC, in coordination with the University of Zurich, the University of Basel and ETH Zurich, offers a choice of specialized interdisciplinary Master's courses and more than 100 plant science courses at the three partnering universities.

-Students can incorporate these courses into their personally-tailored curriculum.
+Students can incorporate these courses into their personally tailored curriculum.
 They can visit courses at all three partnering universities and receive ECTS accreditation towards degree completion requirements at their home university.

 PSC courses Master level (and also for PhD students)

 Additional Master level courses in plant sciences, offered by the 3 PSC partnering universities